danchke/grasshopper_c_sharp/README.md

 # grasshopper_c_sharp
-C# code for grasshopper projects
+C# code for grasshopper projects to be used within grasshopper